Children under age 17 not permitted.

-NMMC Women’s Hospital, NMMC Gilmore-Amory and NMMC-West Point: Only one designated family member or caregiver per maternity patient per day in order to limit the number of total visitors.
+NMMC Women’s Hospital, NMMC Gilmore-Amory and NMMC-West Point: Limited to two designated visitors (family member or caregiver) per maternity patient per stay in order to limit the number of total visitors.

 NMMC Women’s Hospital NICU, NMMC Gilmore-Amory NICU: For the protection of our babies in the Neonatal Intensive Care Unit, visitation is currently restricted to mother and father or support person only.